Omnex-AI/omnex-solutions/readme.md

 ## Support

-If you have any questions or need assistance, please create an issue on GitHub Issues or contact our support team at `support@omnex.ai`
+If you have any questions or need assistance, please create an issue on GitHub Issues or contact our support team at `support@omnexhub.com`

 ## License